Staffa: 19th and 20th centuries

-Subsequently, a stream of famous visitors came to view Staffa's wonders including Robert Adam, Sir Walter Scott (1810), John Keats (1818), J. M. W. Turner, whose 1830 visit yielded an oil painting exhibited in 1832, William Wordsworth (1833), Jules Verne (1839), Alice Liddell (the inspiration for Alice in Wonderland) in 1878, David Livingstone (1864), Robert Louis Stevenson (1870) and Mendelssohn himself in 1829.
+Subsequently, a stream of famous visitors came to view Staffa's wonders, including Robert Adam, Sir Walter Scott (1810), John Keats (1818), J. M. W. Turner, whose 1830 visit yielded an oil painting exhibited in 1832, William Wordsworth (1833), Jules Verne (1839), Alice Liddell (the inspiration for Alice in Wonderland) in 1878, David Livingstone (1864), Robert Louis Stevenson (1870) and Mendelssohn himself in 1829.
 Wordsworth, however, found the volume of tourism disappointing.

-Writing more than a century later the writer W. H. Murray agreed, complaining that the visitors spoiled the "character and atmosphere", and rather stand-offishly suggesting that "to know Staffa one must go alone".
+Writing more than a century later, the writer W. H. Murray agreed, complaining that the visitors spoiled the "character and atmosphere", and suggesting that "to know Staffa one must go alone".

 Others were more enthusiastic, despite the presence of numerous others.
 Queen Victoria and Prince Albert were rowed into the cave in the royal barge in 1847, and The Times correspondent recorded:

 Keats complained about the expense of the ferry, but was captivated by what he saw nonetheless.
-Displeased with his first efforts to describe this "cathedral of the sea" he finally settled on:
+Displeased with his first efforts to describe this "cathedral of the sea", he finally settled on:

 Tenants and owners

 However inspiring the scenery, it was not an easy place in which to live.
-In 1772 there was only a single family, living on a diet of barley, oats, and potatoes, and whatever their grazing animals could provide, and growing flax.
-By the end of the 18th century they had deserted Staffa, apparently terrified by the severity of winter storms.
-Signs of "rig and furrow" agriculture can still be seen on the island but the only surviving building is the ruin of a 19th-century shelter for travellers.
+In 1772, there was only a single family living on a diet of barley, oats, and potatoes, and whatever their grazing animals could provide, and growing flax.
+By the end of the 18th century, they had deserted Staffa, apparently terrified by the severity of winter storms.
+Signs of "rig and furrow" agriculture can still be seen on the island, but the only surviving building is the ruin of a 19th-century shelter for travellers.

-By 1800 the island was under the ownership of Colin MacDonald of Lochboisdale.
-In 1816 his son Ranald MacDonald sold Staffa into the care of trustees.
-In 1821 these trustees sold the island to Alexander Forman as trustee, the purchase money being paid by his brother John Forman WS.
+By 1800, the island was under the ownership of Colin MacDonald of Lochboisdale.
+In 1816, his son Ranald MacDonald sold Staffa into the care of trustees.
+In 1821, these trustees sold the island to Alexander Forman as trustee, the purchase money being paid by his brother John Forman WS.
 It remained in the Forman family until sold by Bernard Gilpin Vincent "Pat" Forman in 1968.
 There were several private owners after that, including Alastair de Watteville, a descendant of Colin MacDonald who wrote a book about the island, until finally Jock Elliott Jr. of New York gifted it to the National Trust for Scotland in 1986 to honour the 60th birthday of his wife, Eleanor.
 A grateful National Trust bestowed upon her the honorific "Steward of Staffa".
 In a 2005 poll of Radio Times readers, Staffa was named as the eighth-greatest natural wonder in Britain.

-During the 20th century there were issues of bogus postage stamps bearing Staffa's name.
+During the 20th century, there were issues of bogus postage stamps bearing Staffa's name.